CommunityVB/BlazorTopShelf/README.md

 ## Notes

-- A SQLite database will be created and schemas migrated on first run, in the directory `%LocalAppData%\BlazorTopShelf`.
+- A SQLite database will be created on first run, in the directory `%LocalAppData%\BlazorTopShelf`.
 - The TopShelf repository is located at [https://github.com/Topshelf/Topshelf](https://github.com/Topshelf/Topshelf).